Thursday, December 10, 2015 12:00 AM

 I. FY15 Cultural After School Adventures (CASA) Update

 We understand that many of you are endeavoring to secure FY15 CASA funding from theNYC Council for cultural programming at NYC public schools.
 We understand that NYC Council Finance has asked each Council Member to submit a list of the seven cultural organizations that have been selected to partner with schools in their Council District by September 17.
 Each cultural organization selected will receive $20K through the CASA initiative for programming at the partnering schools.
 It is anticipated that the Council will officially approve CASA funding allocations at the Stated Meeting currently scheduled for Tuesday, September 23.
 Please note, these dates are not official and are subject to change or extension.
-We will keep you apprised of any new or updated information we receiveregarding this funding.
+We will keep you apprised of any new or updated information we receive

 If you have any further questions regarding the Arts Mixer or CASA funding, please let us